EthenCrowl/DevSet/README.md

 # DevSet
 This is a project based in Python.
-It aims to create coding curriculum the way it should be.
+It aims to create coding curriculum the way it should be, interactive and dynamic.